last updated August 2022

 Data Exporter: Customer, as defined in the header of the DPA.

 Categories of Personal Data: None, unless Customer chooses, in its sole discretion, to provide such data (such as an email address, account name and/or other demographic information or metadata); however, such data is not required for use of the Services.
-The only information required for the Services to work effectively is a unique identifier (that need not constitute Personal Data) for each end user of Customer’s products.
+The only information required for the Services to work effectively is a unique identifier for each end user of Customer’s products.

 Personal Data Retention Period (or Criteria to Determine): As specified in the Agreement